 - 3.45-Turbocharged Fox Body Mustangs

 Low gear ratios offer a better top speed but sacrifice torque.
 If you’re interested in drifting, then torque is vital.
 While changing from your current gear ratio to a 4.30 would be extreme, a 3.7 gear ratio is a good compromise.
 With a 3.7 you won’t sacrifice your top speed by much.
+Select a ring and pinion set in your desired gear ratio.

 Interior Drift Modifications